Google Cloud Storage

 ## Setup

-#### 1. Create or Select Google Cloud Storage Bucket
+#### 1. Create Google Cloud Storage bucket

-1. Log into your GCP account, then go to **Cloud Storage**.
+1. Log in to your GCP account, then go to **Cloud Storage**.

-3. Choose the **GCS** option.
+3. Select the **GCS** option.

 7. Copy the **Service Account Email** from the form.

-#### 4. Setup CORS
+#### 4. Set up CORS

-echo '[{"origin":["https://app.datasaur.ai"],"method":["GET","PUT","POST"],"responseHeader":["*"]}]' > datasaur-cors-config.json
+<pre data-overflow="wrap"><code>echo '[{"origin":["https://app.datasaur.ai"],"method":["GET","PUT","POST"],"responseHeader":["*"]}]' > datasaur-cors-config.json

 3. Then, set the CORS configuration to your bucket.
-Replace `<your-bucket-name>` with your actual bucket name.
+Replace `<your-bucket-name>` with your actual bucket name:

 ```